sabariyuhendh/SDE_Tracker/replit.md

 A React-based student progress tracking application for competitive programming, specifically designed for tracking TUF (Take U Forward) problem-solving progress.
 The system displays leaderboards, provides admin functionality, and manages class performance with a hardcoded frontend-only approach for Vercel hosting.

 ## Recent Changes
+- **[2025-01-24]** Added Weekend Review page with Personal and Class review tabs, including Calendar icon navigation
+- **[2025-01-24]** Fixed bulk scraping and auto-scraping functionality to work with frontend-only architecture
+- **[2025-01-24]** Implemented auto-scraping for newly added students with 2-second delay
+- **[2025-01-24]** Updated scraper management to use hardcoded mock data generation instead of backend API calls
 - **[2025-01-23]** Successfully converted application from database-dependent to frontend-only with hardcoded data
 - **[2025-01-23]** Updated entire application with black gradient theme (removing purple gradients)
 - **[2025-01-23]** Removed theme toggle functionality completely as requested